afr114/word-count/readme.md

 ## Description

 - This application takes in a user input string and checks to see the frequency of a word in that string.
 The word is inputted by the user.
+Please find a working version of the application at the following link: https://lit-plateau-4265.herokuapp.com/

 ## Technologies Used